characteristics of living things, THERE ARE ONLY TWO CATEGORIES OF THINGS ON THE EARTH, THEY ARE LIVING THINGS AND NON-LIVING THINGS

 - Movement as characteristics of living things

 All living things move and this is known as locomotion.
 It is very obvious that a Plant too moves in various different ways not just the animals alone.
 The movement may be so slow that it is very difficult to see.
-The movement of plant can be seen in Hydra
+The movement of plants can be seen in Hydra

 - Excretion characteristics of living things